msanvarov/php-security/README.md

 ## ❌ XSS

-**Cross site scripting is a type of malicious web attack in which an external script is injected into the website’s code or output.** The attacker can send infected code to the end user while browser can not identify it as a trusted script.
-This attack occurs mostly on the places where user has the ability to input and submit data.
+**Cross-site scripting is a type of malicious web attack in which an external script is injected into the website’s code or output.** The attacker can send infected code to the end-user while the browser can not identify it as a trusted script.
+This attack occurs mostly in the places where the user can input and submit data.
 The attack can access cookies, sessions and other sensitive information about the browser.

 ### 🔥 Problem: Injecting JS Code